What to Expect on a Coffee Tour

 Everyone looks forward to a tasty sampling of the different types of coffee grown and roasted at the farm, and the tour guide should provide an explanation about each one (At Buddha’s Cup coffee farm, our peaberry and Imagine coffees are big favorites).
 Some farms, like Buddha’s Cup, also offer tasty samples of rum cakes, macadamia nuts, and local honey.

 Other Coffee Farm Tour Tips

 - If you want to time your tour to see the coffee trees in full bloom, try to schedule some time in January-February.

 - If you want to time your tour to see the bright red coffee beans, try to schedule some time in August-January.

 - Kona coffee farms are located at higher elevations, with cooler temperatures and frequent afternoon rains.
 Be sure to dress accordingly.

-- Some coffee farms, like Buddha’s Cup, also offer 4WD and Jeep tours around the property; register in advance for this exciting opportunity.
+- Some coffee farms, like Buddha’s Cup, also offer off-road Polaris tours around the property.

 reImagine your cup of Kona

 We grow coffee – you grow Aloha!